 As a marketer, you build your campaigns on the best information available to you.
 But sometimes those data points and hunches are proven wrong as you begin to test them out.

-There are many reasons why certain ads may not perform as expected.
+There are many reasons why certain ads may not perform as one expects.
 But assuming your ad copy and targeting are optimized, there is likely an issue with your keyword choice.
-Here are some common problems and how to overcome them:
+Here are some common problems with PPC results and how to overcome them:

 - You aren’t bidding enough.
 What is your max bid for each keyword?
 If this is too low, and you’re in a particularly competitive space, your ads aren’t working hard enough for you.